subugoe/metrics-website/pages/en/imprint.md

 ## Representatives

 Göttingen State and University Library is headed by Dr Wolfram Horstmann.
 The library is a central institution of the University of Göttingen.
-The University of Göttingen is a public body.
-It is legally represented by its president, Prof. Dr Ulrike Beisiegel.
+The University of Göttingen is a public public law corporation.
+It is legally represented by its acting President Dr. Valérie Schüller (Vice President Finance and Human Resources).

 ## Competent supervisory authority